-1. Olly hasn't had any job offers yet. a) With experience 2.I have had interviews with two companies. b)With recent actions 3.
-Sean has taken the most difficult exams. c) With words such as ever , never, yet 4.
-I've just finished my last exam. d) With actions in the past (but we don't know when)
+1. Olly hasn't had any job offers yet. a) To show experience 2.I have had interviews with two companies. b) To speak about recent actions Sean has passed the most difficult exams. c) With words such as ever, never, yet 4.
+I've recently finished my last exam. d) To speak about actions in the past (but we don't know when)

 - Olly: I've just finished my last exam and in one week I'm going to leave university! - Lucky you.
 I haven't finished my exams yet.
 I've got two more.
 I've already taken the most difficult ones though, so that's good. - Olly: What are you going to do after university?
 Have you decided yet? - Sean: Not yet.
-But I think I want to travel for a couple of months. - Olly: Yeah, I'm not sure, either.
+But I think I want to travel for a couple of months. - Yeah, I'm not sure, either.
 I'm considering a couple of jobs, but I'd really like to take the summer off and do some volunteer work. - Sean: So have you already received some job offers? - Olly: Well, I've had interviews with two companies, but I haven't had any job offers yet. - Wow.
 You're lucky to have had interviews.
 Hey, have you just texted me?
 There's a message from you. - Olly: Well, I texted you about an hour ago, but it seems you've only just received it for some reason. - 2.
-To make the negative, we put .... before the main verb.
+To form the negative, we put before the main verb.

-- 1. We form the Present Perfect Simple with verb:
+- We form the Present Perfect Simple with verb:

 - a) am/is/are + verb-ing

 - b) have/has + Past Participle/V3

 - a) haven't/ hasn't

 - b) isn't/aren't.

-- 3. To make the interrogative, we.... .
+- 3. To form the interrogative, we.... .

-- a) change the order of words between subject and the helping verb "have"
+- a) change the order of the subject and the auxiliary "have"

 - b) add a question mark to the affirmative form